Three Key Cost Savings Strategies for Your Warehouse Operation

 Benchmark Your Warehouse Performance

 Making sure that warehouse workers are not just busy, but productive.
 To maximize output, warehouses need to drill down to achieve a baseline metric to see who’s doing what and to cross-train workers.

 Technology.
 The cost of installing new technology can run from thousands to hundreds of thousands of dollars, depending on the upgrade.
 Warehouses must decide not only how much they can afford to invest, but also the cost of not investing.
 Cutting back on new, even modest investments can lead to higher capital costs in the long-term.

 Energy.
-“Warehouses in the U.S. use an average of 7.6 kilowatt-hours of electricity and 20,900 Btu of natural gas per square foot annually,” according to a 2018 announcement from Madison Gas and Electric.
+“Warehouses in the U.S. use an average of 7.6 kilowatt-hours of electricity and 20,900 Btu of natural gas per square foot annually,” according to an announcement from Madison Gas and Electric.
 Warehouses can save unnecessary energy costs by installing cost-effective LED lighting or motion sensors that light up areas only when needed.

 Inventory control.
 According to Datex, a supply chain software and mobile computing solutions provider, the average carrying cost for warehouses is 25% of on-hand inventory value.
 Warehouses that don’t keep an accurate record of each item in stock risk unnecessary expenses, from maintaining overstocked items to lost sales on out-of-stock items.

 Packing material.
 Packing products inefficiently can lead to excess costs.
 According to Kenco, a Tennessee-based third-party logistics company, warehouses lose money with “excessive space at the top of the trailer, crate, pallet, or individual box” with “packaging that is either considerably larger than the item or outside industry norms” and “packing material that requires a great deal of work to extricate and dispose of.”